JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/custom_rules.md

 ```

 > [!WARNING]
-> It is not a best pratice, use to litle validations.
+> It is not a best pratice, use to little validations.